Tutte Invariants for Alternating Dimaps: Abstract

 \section{Abstract}

 An \emph{alternating dimap} is an orientably embedded Eulerian directed graph where the edges incident with each vertex are directed inwards and outwards alternately.
 Three reduction operations for alternating dimaps were investigated by Farr.
-A \textit{minor} of an alternating dimap can be obtained by reducing some of its edges using the reduction operations.
+A \emph{minor} of an alternating dimap can be obtained by reducing some of its edges using the reduction operations.
 Unlike classical minor operations, these reduction operations do not commute in general.
-A \emph{Tutte invariant} for alternating dimaps is a function $ F $ defined on every alternating dimap and taking values in a field such that $ F $ is invariant under isomorphism and obeys a linear recurrence relation involving reduction operations.
-It is well known that if a graph $ G $ is planar, then $ T(G;x,y)=T(G^{*};y,x) $.
-We note an analogous relation for a Tutte invariant for alternating dimaps introduced by Farr.
-We then characterise the Tutte invariant under several conditions.
-As a result of the non-commutativity of the reduction operations, the Tutte invariants are not always well defined.
-We investigate the properties of alternating dimaps that are required in order to obtain a well defined Tutte invariant.
+A \emph{Tutte invariant} for alternating dimaps is a function $ P $ defined on every alternating dimap and taking values in a field such that $ P $ is invariant under isomorphism and obeys a linear recurrence relation involving reduction operations.
+It is well known that if a graph $ G $ is planar, then the Tutte polynomial $ T $ satisfies $ T(G;x,y)=T(G^{*};y,x) $.
+We note an analogous relation for the extended Tutte invariants for alternating dimaps introduced by Farr.
+We then characterise the Tutte invariant for alternating dimaps of genus zero under several conditions.
+As a result of the non-commutativity of the reduction operations, the recursions based on them cannot always be satisfied.
+We investigate the properties of alternating dimaps of genus zero that are required in order to obtain a well defined Tutte invariant.
 Some excluded minor characterisations for these alternating dimaps are also given.

 \emph{Keywords:} alternating dimap, directed graph, embedded graph, minor, triality, Tutte invariant, Tutte polynomial, reduction operation